shieldgenerator7/DnD-Stories/MinotaursMaze/MinotaursMaze.md

 “You want to come with me on a—” Gra looked at Astalir to make sure he was asleep.
 “A hunting trip?”

 “This one will help you.”
-Gale’s stomache also rumbled.
+Gale’s stomach also rumbled.
 “This one hungry.”

 “Come on buddy, let’s go.”
 Gra picked up Gale and put him on his shoulders.